Watchdog toughens global financial scrutiny of Iran

 The Financial Action Task Force also put seven new countries on its gray list because of gaps or failures in stemming the financing of terrorist groups or money laundering.
 The countries – Albania, Barbados, Jamaica, Mauritius, Myanmar, Nicaragua and Uganda – were ordered to take a series of legal and other steps to be removed from the list and avoid further financial punishment.

-Nasser Karimi in Tehran and Kathy Gannon in Islamabad contributed to this report.
+Nasser Karimi in Tehran and Munir Ahmed in Islamabad contributed to this report.